 “We’re really trying to improve access and care delivery, and that should be rewarded,” he says.

-For guidance on how to access the applications, apply for credit and more, please view the brief video provided: There is a direct application for NCQA recognition, but physicians who have achieved PCMH recognition from other organizations also can apply for credit through the “Create Your Own QI Activity” process.
+There is a direct application for NCQA recognition, but physicians who have achieved PCMH recognition from other organizations also can apply for credit through the “Create Your Own QI Activity” process.
 Our staff is ready and willing to help you.

 These “Create Your Own” applications will allow pediatricians to earn credit for many of the QI projects they’ve already done.
 These projects have to meet specific standards and measurements to ensure quality, but we are hopeful that many pediatricians will find that they have already met these requirements.
 For those who are just starting a project, we’ll work with you to make sure your plans include all the elements needed to earn Part 4 credit.
-For instructions on how to access the application on the MOCAM website, refer to the instructional video above.

 Our next major initiative in improving MOC is the examination (Part 3).
 Last weekend (May 15-16), the ABP hosted a Future of Testing Conference.
 We assembled experts in testing and medical education as well as practicing pediatricians and pediatric subspecialists.
 The lectures, panel discussions and breakout sessions focused on the broad questions, including the overall value of giving periodic tests of knowledge.
 We also drilled down into specifics – if you are going to take a test, should it be in a highly-secure, proctored environment, or is remote proctoring adequate?
 What about no proctoring?
 Should test-takers have access to on-line resources?
 Should only certain online resources be allowed?
 Should time be limited for looking up answers, just as time is limited during a patient visit?
 Recommendations from this conference will be discussed by the ABP Board of Directors in June, and I will let you know as soon as I can what decisions are made.
 Keep watching this space (or better yet, “follow” the blog), social media and your email inbox.
 And keep letting us know what you think of this MOC evolution.